mlinnen/seneca-suncalculator/README.md

 - _lat_: the latitude for the calculation
 - _long_: the longitude for the calculation
 - _date_: the date for the calculation.
 If this is omitted then the current date is used.
+- _offset_: optional parameter to add an offset in minutes (+ or -) to the check so that you can delay the eventcheck trigger.

 Returns an answer of the following: none, sunrise, sunset, dawn, dusk, night, sunriseEnd, sunsetStart, nightEnd, or solarNoon.